ratedaux/ratedaux/projects/vinted-marketplace-analysis/README.md

 ## 📌 Project Overview

 Vinted is a peer-to-peer marketplace where users can buy and sell second-hand items.
+The platform depends on successful interactions between both sides: buyers need to trust that they will receive items as described, while sellers need to trust that they will be paid and protected from fraudulent claims.

-For this case study, I am exploring the buyer journey from discovering an item to completing a purchase, with a particular focus on understanding where users may lose interest or encounter friction.
+For this case study, I am exploring the buyer and seller journey, with a particular focus on understanding where users may lose interest or encounter friction.

 The project combines: